leonsilicon/vitest-mock-process/readme.md

 expect(mocks.log).toHaveBeenCalledWith('log payload');
 ```

-* You can mock generic methods not supported by default in `vitst-mock-process` with the `spyOnImplementing` function:
+* You can mock generic methods not supported by default in `vitest-mock-process` with the `spyOnImplementing` function:

 ```typescript
 import { spyOnImplementing } from 'vitest-mock-process';